Roewe i5: 2021 facelift

-The i5 received a facelift for the 2021 model year in China featuring redesigned front and rear end designs, new alloys and interior trims.
+The i5 received a facelift for the 2021 model year as China adopted the Youth, Dynamic and Quality design philosophy featuring redesigned front and rear end designs, redesigned side profile, new alloys and interior trims.
 The updated model is powered by a selection of SAIC's Bluecore 1.5-litre turbo engine and 1.5-litre engine, with the 1.5-litre turbo engine developing 169 hp and 250 Nm and the 1.5-litre engine developing 120 hp and 150 Nm.

 i5 GT

 A sportier trim was unveiled during the 2021 Chengdu Auto Show called the Roewe i5 GT.
-The i5 GT features the same powertrain as the base i5 sedan while features redesigned front and rear bumpers with larger grilles.
+The i5 GT features the same powertrain as the base i5 saloon and features redesigned front and rear bumpers with larger grilles.

+2023 facelift

+The Roewe i5 received a second facelift, which was launched in June 2023.
+This is an extensive facelift which features new front and rear end designs, side fenders, and a new interior.

-Roewe Ei5 (EP22)
+Roewe Ei5 / MG5 EV (EP22)

-The Roewe Ei5 is the electric station wagon version of the Roewe i5.
+The Roewe Ei5 is the electric estate car version of the Roewe i5.
 Debuting during the 2017 Guangzhou Auto Show, the Chinese version is powered by a single electric motor producing 116 hp.
 It claims a range of 300 km and a 145 km/h top speed.

 The Ei5 was launched in the UK rebranded as the MG5 EV in September 2020, with a more powerful, 154 hp electric motor and a 115 mph top speed.
 With a 52.2-kWh battery, the vehicle has a range of 214 mi in the WLTP cycle.
-A long range version with 61.1 kWh battery is available and has a range of 250 mi in WLTP cycle.
+A long range version with 400 V, 61.1 kWh battery is available and has a range of 250 mi in WLTP cycle.
+87 kW DC, 11 kW AC charging.
+2.2 kW V2L.